-The movie’s most unforgivable move was its decision to steer events away from the realms of the subconscious, a place where Freddy reigned supreme.
-For a character whose only dreams consist of torturing children, you’d think Krueger would be content to remain there.
-After all, the greatest trick the Devil ever pulled was convincing the world he didn’t exist.
-In the realms of slumber Freddy was intangible, a figment of overactive imaginations who made fools out of his terrified victims.
-He was invincible, all-powerful, able to fulfil his every sordid whim.
-The original movie’s strength was its game-changing concept.
-Strip Freddy of his dreamworld omnipotence and you have a weedy little piss ant ripe for the picking.
-Krueger thrived on the sadistic manipulations connected with the subconscious realm, our fears confined to the unpredictable nature of nightmares and our inability to control our destiny.
+In my opinion, steering events away from the realms of the subconscious detracted from the Krueger character, and not just in terms of the SFX avenues New Line could have explored.
+In the cradle of his dreamworld omnipotence, Freddy reigned supreme, and for a character whose one desire consists of torturing children, you’d think he would be content to remain there.
+The greatest trick the devil ever pulled was convincing the world he didn’t exist, and part of Krueger’s allure was his elusiveness, his ability to convince those on the outside that his targets were delusional.
+In the realms of slumber, Freddy was intangible, a figment of overactive imaginations who made fools out of terrified victims.
+He was invincible, all-powerful, able to fulfil every sordid whim.
+But strip Freddy of his dreamworld hegemony and you have a weedy little pissant ripe for the picking.
+Krueger thrived on the sadistic manipulations connected with the subconscious realm, our fears determined by the unpredictable nature of nightmares and our inability to control our own destiny.
 This was A ‘Nightmare’ on Elm Street, after all.
 I mean, what on Earth were they thinking?

 Roland Kincaid – Ain’t gonna dream no more, no more.
 Ain’t gonna dream no more.
 All night long I sing this song.
 Ain’t gonna dream no more.

-Krueger is in his element given the capacity to divide and conquer, and his illusive menace stalks the hallways of Westin Hills unabashed until Nancy joins the fray with the kind of radical answers that threaten to alienate both her and love interest Dr Gordon (Craig Wasson).
+Krueger is in his element given the capacity to divide and conquer, and his illusory menace stalks the hallways of Westin Hills unabashed until Nancy joins the fray with the kind of radical answers that threaten to alienate both her and love interest Dr. Gordon (Craig Wasson).
 Nancy’s earnest approach quickly speaks to Gordon, who puts his neck on the line by prescribing a controversial new drug and inducing collective hypnosis as a way to combat the monster haunting his patients’ dreams.
 It is only then that Nancy is able to help the kids understand and utilise their own dreamworld powers as they set about rescuing one of the gang.
-Each of the Elm Street kids develop powers which defy their worldly weakness.
-There is a wheelchair-bound Dungeons and Dragons geek who develops magical powers, a distrusting former drug addict who is transformed into a fearless punk, a violent kid who uses his physical strength for more productive purposes, a mute kid with a supersonic scream, and finally the movie’s heroine, Kristen (Patricia Arquette), who as well as developing acrobatic prowess has the rather handy ability of pulling people in and out of her dreams.

 Nancy Thompson: [pointing to Kristen’s model] I used to live in this house.